Maine Speech Pathology Master’s Programs

 Deciding which is the best speech pathology program for your needs in Maine could depend on many factors, such as:

-• Program curriculum: Typically SLP master’s programs are tailored toward helping you become a speech pathologist.
-However, if you have a specific interest like audiology, bilingual speech pathology, etc., it may benefit you to choose a program that’s customized to your career interests.
+• Program curriculum: Typically, SLP master’s programs are tailored toward helping you become a speech pathologist.
+However, if you have a specific interest, such as audiology or bilingual speech pathology, it may benefit you to choose a program tailored to your career interests.

 • Admissions requirements: Requirements for entry into a speech pathology master’s program vary by school.
 Some may include GPA minimum, prerequisite coursework and letters of recommendation.